 Also, remember that you'll need to travel to your dentist for regular checkups, so it's more convenient to find one located near your home or office.

 Now that you know roughly how much braces cost in the UK, let's discuss how braces work and the different types available.

 How do braces work?

-There are three main reasons why your dentist or orthodontist may recommend you have dental braces fitted:
+There are four main reasons why your dentist or orthodontist may recommend you have dental braces fitted:

-- Your teeth are crooked, crowded or protruding and need to be straightened
+- Your teeth are crooked, crowded or protruding and need to be realigned

 - You have gaps between your teeth that need to be closed

-- You have a malocclusion (e.g. overbite or underbite), meaning your upper and lower teeth don’t meet properly and this is affecting your bite
+- You have a malocclusion (e.g. overbite or underbite), meaning the relationship between your upper and lower teeth isn't quite right and this is affecting your bite